Supercars Gen3 tests continue - Speedcafe

 Joe Hendrickson from Ford Performance has been flown in from Detroit to oversee the final engine tuning process, with testing stretching into next week where the calibrated Mustang is expected to be tested alongside the homologation spec Camaro.

 The difference in the architecture of the Ford and Chevrolet powerplants, built by Herrod Performance and KRE Race Engines respectively, has seen a need for a unique approach to each brand’s engine calibration.
-Gen3 is centred around a one-size-fits-all cost-saving approach, however the earlier calibrations applied to both engines revealed the need for brand-specific solution.
+Gen3 is centred around a one-size-fits-all cost-saving approach, however the earlier calibrations applied to both engines revealed the need for brand-specific solutions.

 Testing at QR will see Ford homologation team Dick Johnson Racing supply Will Davison, who will share driving duties Tickford Racing’s James Courtney and Walkinshaw Andretti United’s Chaz Mostert – the latter team having announced a switch from General Motors to Ford for the 2023 season.